SixArm/mast-cell-help/topics/personal-story-by-sue-g/index.md

 I was put on 0.9% normal saline IV, was given IV diphenhydramine 50 mg and I got 120 mg of methylprednisolone.
-This was given around the clock while my system settled down and it was at that point that a specialist in immunology stepped in and ordered cromolyn sodium, famotidine and fexofenadine.
+This was given around the clock while my system settled down and it was at that point that a specialist in immunology stepped in and ordered cromolyn, famotidine and fexofenadine.

 I was in the hospital for a total of two weeks on all of these medications while I was transitioned to the compounded meds so that they knew I could tolerate